learn-co-students/devise_lab-v-000/README.md

      <%= link_to "Sign in with Facebook", user_facebook_omniauth_authorize_path %>

-If you visit your page and click "Sign in with Facebook," you should be able to go through a Facebook application authorization flow.
+If you visit your page(`users/sign_in`) and click "Sign in with Facebook," you should be able to go through a Facebook application authorization flow.

 When you return to your app, you'll be greeted with an error: `The action 'facebook' could not be found for Devise::OmniauthCallbacksController`.
 Okay, let's make one.